Beaudesert railway line: History

 In 1877, a line was proposed from Wacol to Logan Village, Beaudesert and Tamrookum.
 A trial survey was taken around 1881 with the route commencing from Goodna.
 This line proposed 1-in-30 (~3.3%) grades, the steepest on the QGR system at the time, as well as requiring a bridge over the Logan River.

 The line as built commenced at Bethania on the Beenleigh railway line, south of the Logan River and had the advantage of being a shorter distance of new construction.
 The section from Bethania to Logan Village was opened on 21 September 1885, with the Logan Village to Beaudesert section opened on 16 May 1888.

 Initially trains were 'mixed' (i.e. consisting of both passenger carriages and goods wagons) until 1929, from when passenger services used rail motors.

-Use of the passenger services declined with the increasing ownership of cars following World War II, leading to the termination of the passenger services in 1961.
-However the Beaudesert abattoir and the dairy farmers continued to use the freight services on the line until freight services terminated on 20 May 1996.
+Use of the passenger services declined with the increasing ownership of cars following World War II, leading to the termination of passenger services in 1961.
+However, the Beaudesert abattoir and local dairy farmers continued to use the freight services on the line until freight services terminated on 20 May 1996.

 The line was unused until Beaudesert railway enthusiasts obtained an Australian Government grant to establish Beaudesert Rail to operate the line as a heritage tourism service.